 9. Cholita Wrestling

-One of La Paz’s most popular attractions actually holds its roots from Mexico.
+One of La Paz’s most popular attractions and one of the most fun things to do in La Paz actually holds its roots from Mexico.
 Do not miss out on this once in a lifetime opportunity to see dressed Bolivian women embarking on their own take on Mexico’s famous lucha libre, locally known as Cholita Wrestling.
 It is one of La Paz’s most popular attractions and a unique experience to enjoy in Bolivia.
+It cost about 80 Bs. per person.

 As a major metropolitan city, La Paz many hotels and hostels for all tastes and prices.
 Our favorite place to stay is Selina in La Paz.
 The artistic hotel has a unique colorful vibe and offers both private room and shared community bunks.
 Selina is centrally located in the safe neighborhood of Sopocachi, just a short walk from the historic center.